YvesCoding/vuescroll/README.md

 ## Documentation

-Please see our [Guide](https://vuescrolljs.yvescoding.org/guide) section.
+Please see our [Guide](https://vuescrolljs.yvescoding.org/guide) section of the website.

 ## Example

-> Copy it to a html file and run it on the browser.
+> Copy it to a html file and run on the browser.

 ```html
 <!DOCTYPE html>